USD shot workflow in Houdini

 Lighting#

-In this example we’ll use a sequence lighting workflow, which can be used to work on the lighting of multiple shots in one scenefile.
+In this example we’ll use a multi-shot lighting workflow, which can be used to work on the lighting of multiple shots in one scenefile.

 Create a lighting department for the sequence in the Project Browser and save a new empty scene in it.